 - Week 3: Last Week of Preparing for Camp, Goldie LaunchThis week started off with a restoration project at Messalonskee High School.
-The students had their Day of Caring on Monday, which involves students choosing a community service project to work on for the day.
-Matthew and I worked with nine high school students to redirect a drainage located near the trails behind the school. … Continue reading "Week 3: Last Week of Preparing for Camp, Goldie Launch"
+Matthew works with students at this school, among a few others, as the Education & Outreach Coordinator of the Belgrade Regional Conservation Alliance.
+The students had their Day of Caring on Monday, which involves students choosing a community service project to work on … Continue reading "Week 3: Last Week of Preparing for Camp, Goldie Launch"

 - Week 1: Lesson Planning, Drones and Water SamplingThis was a great first week of work for me because I got to develop my lesson plans for Camp Tracy but also got to spend some time outside working on the Water Quality Initiative.
 In the beginning of the week, I made my first environmental education lesson plan.
 It is an activity and discussion based … Continue reading "Week 1: Lesson Planning, Drones and Water Sampling"

 - Water QualityFrom September 27 to October 6, Mr. Podey’s limnology class learned about water quality.
 From experiments to outdoor activities and lab’s, the whole class had a great experience.
 One lab in particular called, “Water Filter lab,” was probably the best thing we did.
 Mr. Podey created a poisonous concoction of nasty water.
 Our objective was … More Water Quality